christianbolinas/zeroknowledge/_posts/2025-05-11-representationlearning.md

 | PCA, 64 components            | 90.3%                                 |
 | Autoencoder, 64 dimensions    | 93.8%                                 |

-# Results: PCA vs Autoencoders
 With the null hypothesis that an autoencoder wouldn't increase model test set classification accuracy, we can confidently reject that H_0.
 You're welcome to compute the z-scores ;)

 ![Like a boss.]({{ site.baseurl }}/assets/images/boss.png)

 Here's a 2-D visualization of what a subset of the test set looks like.
 We want to see clear clusters of colors that you could draw boundaries between.

 > I know, I used logistic regression, not a SVM.
-So the metaphor isn't inaccurate.
+So the metaphor isn't accurate.
 Sue me.

 ![t-SNE: No Transformation]({{ site.baseurl }}/assets/images/tsne-notrans.png)